nathanielrb/time-in-microKanren/paper.md

      (else (mplus (g (car $)) (bind (cdr $) g)))))
 ```

-The resulting 53 lines of code are the functional core of our temporal µKanren.
-To keep the subsequent code simple, however, we also define a few convenience functions for accessing delayed streams.
+The resulting 53 lines of code make up the functional core of our temporal µKanren.
+To keep the subsequent code simple, we also define a few convenience functions for accessing delayed streams.

 ```
 (use srfi-1)